cmakelib/cmakelib/README.md

 ### Library install

-It's intended that the user has only one, global instance of library but it's possible use `cmakelib` as submodule but it's not recommanded.
+It is intended that the user has only one global instance of library.
+However it is possible use `cmakelib` as submodule but it is not recommanded.

 #### Global install